 At the first check-up, the midwife or gynaecologist will:

-- Ask questions about you, your partner, your family, previous pregnancies and the date of your last menstrual period to find out more about your pregnancy.
+- Ask questions about you, your partner, your family, previous pregnancies and the date of your last menstruation to find out more about your pregnancy.

 - Check your weight and blood pressure;